A Duo of Doctor Zhivago Trailers…

 Doctor Zhivago – Original Theatrical Trailer, Warner Bros and photos © Metro-Goldwyn-Mayer

 Today I’m reviewing two trailers on Doctor Zhivago (1965).
-This as Darlin’ Husband said part of this movie, was filmed over here in Finland eithith a location near the Russian border.
-On research, I found out that Finland is reported to be seen in many of the railway scenes, the march of the refugees and much of the winter backdrop in the film.
+This as Darlin’ Husband said part of this movie, was filmed over here in Finland at a location near the Russian border.
+On research, I found out that Finland is seen in many of the railway scenes, the march of the refugees and much of the winter backdrop in the film.

 Doctor Zhivago is one of those lavish, hours long epics David Lean is so famous for.
 With this film over 3 hours and 20 mins long.
 It also has the claim to fame as my gran’s favourite film with her no 1 crush, the always charismatic Omar Sharif in the leading titular role.
 Omar has both the good looks and lovely accent, so he’s the equivalent of that young Helmut Berger in Dorian Gray (1970) for me (but hearing Berger’s voice, in Dynasty (1981-89) as he was sadly dubbed).
 Or possibly Outlander (2014-)’s Sam Heughan for many of you.